State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 🛠Tools

-ABAP Development Tools in Eclipse
+ABAP Development Tools for Eclipse

 The ABAP Development Tools (ADT) is the integrated development environment on the well-known Eclipse platform for all standard ABAP development, quality assurance, and supportability tasks, both on on-premise and on cloud ABAP systems.